lino-framework/voga/docs/specs/cal.rst

  10      suggested    Suggested    ?
-Yes                 No       No            No 20      draft        Draft        ☐        Yes                 No       No            No 50      took_place   Took place   ☑        Yes                 Yes      No            No 70      cancelled    Cancelled    ☉        No                  Yes      Yes           Yes 75      omitted      Omitted      ☒        No                  Yes      Yes           No
+Yes                 No       No            No 20      draft        Draft        ☐        Yes                 No       No            No 50      took_place   Took place   ☑        Yes                 Yes      No            No 70      cancelled    Cancelled    ☒        No                  Yes      Yes           Yes
 ======= ============ ============ ======== =================== ======== ============= =========
 <BLANKLINE>